filiparag/wikiman/README.md

 ## Contributions

-If you create a source module useful to general public, please share it using a [pull request](https://github.com/filiparag/wikiman/pulls).
+If you create a source module useful to the general public, please share it using a [pull request](https://github.com/filiparag/wikiman/pulls).
 Your pull request should contain:

 - module script file `sources/your-source.sh`